How to Make Persimmon Jelly - Easily! With Step-by-step Directions, Photos, Ingredients, Recipe and Costs

 - Water - 2 cups

 - Sugar or honey - About 3.5 cups of dry, granulated (table) sugar or 3 cups of honey.
-It is possible to make low-sugar, fruit juice-sweetened, or Stevia, my preference (or if you prefer, Splenda)-sweetened fig jam; I'll point out the differences below.
+It is possible to make low-sugar, fruit juice-sweetened, or Stevia (or if you prefer, Splenda)-sweetened fig jam; I'll point out the differences below.

 - Pectin - 1 package (box usually) or if you get it in bulk, 8 Tablespoons, see the directions below for specifics - get the "no sugar needed" type. (it's a natural product, made from apples and available at grocery stores (season - spring through late summer) and local "big box" stores.
 It usually goes for about $2.00 to $2.50 per box.
 You'll get best results with no-sugar needed pectin, whether you choose to add sugar or not!
 See here for more information about how to choose the type of pectin to use.

 - 1 Canner (a huge pot to sanitize the jars after filling (about $30 to $35 at mall kitchen stores, sometimes at big box stores and grocery stores.).
 Note: we sell canners and supplies here, too - at excellent prices - and it helps support this web site!